jundalisay/superb/content/en/research/avicenna/soul/section-01.md

-Whoso wishes to describe anything whatsoever before proceeding to establish first its[6] reality of existence, such a one is counted by the wise among those who deviate from the broad beaten track of perspicuous statement.
+Whoso wishes to describe anything whatsoever before proceeding to establish first its reality of existence*, such a one is counted by the wise among those who deviate from the broad beaten track of perspicuous statement.

+> *Reality of existence; or its whereabouts.
+Doctor S. Landauer thinks that the word ayniyyat in the text must be wrong, because nowhere throughout this section is the «Whereabout» of the mental powers so much as hinted at; whereas the burden of the whole chapter is to prove merely that such powers do exist, i.e., their inniyyat, which is a word used by Arab Logicians.

-It is incumbent upon us, therefore, to first set to work to establish the existence of the spiritual powers, before starting to define each one of them singly, and enlarge upon it.
+Therefore, we should first set to work to establish the existence of the spiritual powers, before starting to define each one of them singly, and enlarge upon it.

 The most peculiar characteristics of spiritual properties are 2